DOES SOCIAL MEDIA WORK?

-Introducing ourselves Lucy the web designer and Garry the opticians Together make Loving Social media.
+Introducing ourselves Lucy the web designer and Garry the optician Together make Loving Social media.

 One of the questions Lucy and I get asked all the time is, does social media really work?
 Can it bring me new customers and more business?

-The answer, for the majority of businesses in the UK (there will always be a few exceptions!), is undoubted YES!
+The answer, for the majority of businesses in the UK (there will always be a few exceptions!), is undoubtedly YES!

-Theres a very successful UK entrepreneur called Nigel Botterill.
-Nigel has built five separate million pound plus businesses in the last five years so, he knows a lot about what it takes to build businesses fast.
+Thereis a very successful UK entrepreneur called Nigel Botterill.
+Nigel has built five separate million-pound-plus businesses in the last five years so, he knows a lot about what it takes to build businesses fast.
 He was one of the first businesspeople to properly understand the potential and power of social media and he has driven literally hundreds of thousands of people to his websites and generated tens of thousands of pounds of revenue directly through social media over the last few months.

 On the Sunday evening before the event, Nigel put a Tweet out on Twitter that said, Really looking forward to my Franchisors Boot Camp tomorrow off for an early night to make sure Im on top form (hopefully).

-Long story short, Jat turned up at Nigels offices on the Monday morning at 8.30am, paid his two grand plus on credit card and joined the Boot Camp.
+Long story short, Jat turned up at Nigels offices on a Monday morning at 8.30 am, paid his two grand plus on a credit card and joined the Boot Camp.

 The point of this story is to illustrate the ability that Twitter has to generate business and, whats great about this particular anecdote is that it is completely ring fenced, nothing else was at play here just Twitter.